Enjoy Life While Training Plan

 First and foremost, HAPPY BIRTHDAY TO MY AMAZING BROTHER JEFFREY!

 Love you and miss you like crazy!
-Love the photo above too (Jeff is to the direct right of me in the red tie and Kevin my other brother is behind me to the left of Jeff, also in a red tie; missing is Scott and Dana, probably out back smoking a cigar). :smile: Kidding (sorta)!
+Love the photo above too (Jeff is to the direct right of me in the red tie and Kevin my other brother is behind me to the left of Jeff, also in a red tie; missing is Scott and Dana, probably out back smoking a cigar). 🙂 Kidding (sorta)!

 Yesterday afternoon I headed to the gym to work it out.
 I began with a 30 minute elliptical workout while oogling over Rachael Ray’s Magazine and all of her amazing Spring recipes.